-As you can see all types of healthy fatty acids are excellent sources of energy.
+As you can see, all types of healthy fatty acids are excellent sources of energy.
 And it is energy that we require to stay thin and keep moving.
 A sedentary lifestyle and lots of sitting are becoming more and more strongly associated with weight gain.
 Whereas fat-friendly ketogenic diets are becoming more associated with weight loss.

-Some fats are good for us and some may be harmful.
+Some fats are good for us, but some may be harmful.
 That’s why we educate about quality.
 Remember not all fats are the same.
 Some are terrible, such as margarine’s trans fats and the “10-20 times too much omega 6” canola oils and other rancid mass produced “seed oils.”
 And remember: factory-farmed food, such as beef, may be loaded with numerous synthetic chemicals picked up by the cow through contaminated water, food and environment*:

-1,1,1-trichloroethane 1,2,4-trimethylbenzene benzene
+- 1,1,1-trichloroethane 1,2,4-trimethylbenzene benzene

-BHC, alpha chloroform chlorotoluene, o- chlorpyrifos
+- BHC, alpha chloroform chlorotoluene, o- chlorpyrifos

-diphenyl 2-ethylhexyl phosphate ethyl benzene
+- diphenyl 2-ethylhexyl phosphate ethyl benzene

-heptachlor epoxide hexachlorobenzene
+- heptachlor epoxide hexachlorobenzene

-xylene, m- and/or p-
+- xylene, m- and/or p-